• Skip to primary navigation

 That's it for ingredients - sometimes the most basic things are the best.

-I'll usually serve my roasted chicken with Calabrian-style potatoes and peppers, or roasted potatoes and a simple green salad.
+I’ll usually serve my roasted chicken with scalloped potatoes, or roasted potatoes and a simple green salad.

 My wife and kids devour this meal and ask me to make it frequently!